xfurna/zmsai/README.md

   --nwords [NWORDS], -w [NWORDS]
                         How many words per topic/doc do you want to display? [with : 'display'] [default : 5] --distro [DISTRO], -d [DISTRO]
-                        What distributions do you want to display? [with : 'display'] [default : all] [values : 'dt', 'tw', 'dw', 'voc']
+                        What distributions do you want to display? [with : 'display'] [default : all] [values : 'dt', 'tw', 'dw', 'voc', 'all']
 ```

 ## Dependency Graph